The Binding of Isaac: Rebirth: Afterbirth

-The Binding of Isaac: Afterbirth+
+Afterbirth+

-The Binding of Isaac: Afterbirth+, like the expansion before it, contains 2 new endings involving the new content added in the expansion.
+The Binding of Isaac: Afterbirth+, like the expansion before it, contains two new endings involving the new content added in the expansion.
 Ending 19 is unlocked by defeating the boss Ultra Greedier at the end of the new Greedier mode.
 It is almost exactly the same as Ending 18, with the major difference being that after the shopkeeper smiles, its head falls off and the body begins to spew out a geyser of spiders.

 Ending 20, called "Final Ending" prior to The Binding of Isaac: Repentance, is unlocked after defeating the boss Delirium, who is Isaac's representation of the "light at the end of the tunnel".
 It builds upon events seen in Endings 12, 15, and 17, and shows Isaac recalling his memories in his final moments before dying.
 Isaac is shown lying in his toy chest, breathing heavily.
-He recalls a memory of him overhearing a fight between his parents while he is drawing, and looks at a drawing he made of his house, with the caption "WE LIVED HERE".
-He then recalls a memory of his mother crying in front of a TV.
+He recalls a memory of him overhearing a fight between his parents while he is drawing, and looks at a drawing he made of his house, with the caption "we lived here".
+He recalls a memory of his mother crying in front of a TV.
 His breathing gets faster as he recalls another memory, this one of him looking at a burnt family photo with his father removed.
 His breathing slows down, with Isaac visibly turning blue.
-Another memory is then shown, showing a wall covered in drawings Isaac made.
+Another memory is shown, showing a wall covered in drawings Isaac made.
 As the scene pans to the left, the drawings get more disturbed, and the noises of an argument in the background becomes more audible, culminating in a drawing of a demon towering over Isaac's dead and bloody parents, and Isaac's father saying "I'm outta here!"

 After a cut to black, the scene changes to Isaac's skeleton lying in the chest, covered in cobwebs.
 The chest is opened like in Ending 12, and the missing poster from Ending 15 is shown flying off the telephone pole.
-Isaac is then seen roaming the dull-colored landscape from Ending 17.
+Isaac is seen roaming the dull-colored landscape from Ending 17.